Skip to main content

 14.4 Collectors In Depth

-The Collectors class provides collection strategies for the collect() terminal operation.
-Beyond basic toList() and joining(), learn powerful grouping and aggregation features.
+The Collectors class provides collection strategies used with the collect() terminal operation.
+Beyond basic toList() and joining(), it offers powerful features for grouping and aggregating data.

 record Person(String name, int age, String city, double salary) {}